 Here’s a great looking 2008 Sportsmobile RB-50 4×4 with all of the bells and whistles, available now on eBay in Euless, Texas.
 The camper’s got less than 40,000 miles and is powered by a 6.0 liter Power Stroke V8 diesel.
 Highlights of the equipment list include an Old Man Emu suspension, 12,000 lb.
 Warn winch, Sportsmobiles’s wonderful Penthouse Popup roof, an Espar diesel heater with flat plate hot water system, 46 gallon fuel capacity, and tough-looking Aluminess bumpers.
 You can visit the Sportsmobile website and work out comparison prices for these vans brand-new, and see what used vans are available as well.
 While I didn’t take the time to work up a comparison price, the auction’s Buy It Now price of $99,449 seems somewhat steep to me.
-If you’re in the market for a Sportsmobile though, you’re probably more aware of pricing than I am and can make a more educated offer.
+Get this RB-50 on a current and updated new brand model at Swap-A-Lease

 As an aside, I have to wonder what’s going to become of Sportsmobile’s reputation for rugged, expedition-worthy 4×4 campers now that Ford has decided to cease production of the traditional Econoline after 2013.
 The new full-sized Ford Transit, like the Sprinter, will probably not lend itself to relatively simple 4×4 conversions the way the older body-on-frame Ford does, nor do these vans seem to tolerate the added height of a true off-road suspension and larger tires.
+Need tires?
+Go to https://www.hackettsdiscounttyres.com.au/ and get these tires for sale.
 I’ll ignore, as should we all, the existence of the Nissan NV-series ‘vans’, which apparently Sportsmobile is now working with.
 I have nothing good to say about them, nothing at all.
 I really do think the Sprinter/Transit form factor is the future and makes for a far more spacious, comfortable RV than the older Econolines ever did, and I’m excited to see what companies like Quigley and Sportsmobile come up with.

 Click past the break for lots of details, features, and a huge photo gallery!